chrisdonahue/wavegan/README.md

 ### Data considerations

-The above training command is appropriate for extracting training slices from e.g. a folder consisting of music MP3s.
-If you instead have e.g. a folder consisting of individual drum sound effects, use the flag `--data_first_slice` to only extract the first slice from each audio file.
+The WaveGAN training script is configured out-of-the-box to be appropriate for training on random slices from a directory containing longer audio files (e.g., songs, a common use case).
+If you want to train WaveGAN on shorter sound effects, you will almost likely want to use the flag `--data_first_slice` to only extract the first slice from each audio file.
+If your clips are extremely short (i.e., less than $16384$ samples each as in SC09), you will want to add `--data_pad_end` so that they get zero padded to fill the slice.

 If your dataset consists exclusively of "standard" WAV files (16-bit signed PCM or 32-bit float), you can use the flag `--data_fast_wav` which will use `scipy` (faster) to decode your audio instead of `librosa`.
 This may slightly increase training speed.